rgbusato/katacoda/session-07-rbac-objects/step7.md

     mydokuwiki   1/1     Running   0          6m27s
     ```

-4. Verify the Pod is running with the service account we've created for it:
+4. Verify the Pod is running with the ServiceAccount we've created for it:

     `kubectl get pod/robot -n office -o yaml`{{execute}}